 Tame your grabby hands while we share this show-stopping wedding fashion inspiration #Fashion#blue dress#bride in pants#groom gear#headpiece#omg dresses#red dress Posted Dec 11 2017 Catherine Clark bijouxandbits Photo by Twisted Aisle Weddings | DIYed crowns Me wanting all the fashion!
 I wanted to end the year with a bang and pull together some of the BEST wedding fashion inspiration we could find from some of our best and most stylish vendors.
 They decided to blow our ever-loving minds with stunning dresses, dapper AF suits, handmade crowns, masks, custom suits, hand-painted shoes, dresses made from vintage tablecloths, and even dinosaur purses.
 I've got some serious grabby hands going on for these dresses, suits, and accessories.
 It's time to feast your eyes on this smorgasbord of fashion… Photo by Tristan Crane Photography | Avren is a non-binary poet who married their partner, Digby at The Chapel | Makeup : Oui Three Queens | Crown : Chelseas Flower Crowns | Suit: Jake Clothing | Venue: The Chapel Photo by Tristan Crane Photography | Makeup : Oui Three Queens | Crown : Chelseas Flower Crowns | Suit: Jake Clothing | Venue: The Chapel Photo by Amy Catherine Paine | Dress designer: Sarah Mosher at Zeita Studios | Corset: Period Corsets Photo by Joseph Gonzalez-Dufresne | Groom Ron wears a custom shirt by Gassane Tailors with fabric from Liberty of London | suit: Book A Tailor | Boutonniere from Bay End Farm | Glasses: RayBan Photo by Twisted Aisle Weddings | Dresses by Ania Bridal | Hair and makeup by Gina Campbell Photo by Jonas Seaman | Dress by Rara Avis Ange Etoiles Photo by Jamie Y Photography | Hand painted shoes from Figgie Dress by Zeita Studios | The skirt was created out of a tablecloth that the bride's grandmother had made.
 It was dyed by Sarah at Zeita Studios and the buttons were glass-blown by the bride’s husband Dress by Starkers Corsetry (with a 10-foot train!)
 Photo by Melissa Miksch Photography | Dress & belt by Le Salon Bridal Couture Photo by Twisted Aisle Weddings | Shawl was DIY!
 Photo by Luxe by Lindsay Photography Photo by Jamie Y Photography | Stegosaurus purse from Kate Spade Photo by Melissa Miksch Photography | Hats by Goorin Bros Photo by Lovesick Tie "Cell Structure" by Cyberoptix Tie Lab, created using software developed by Nervous System | Photo by Baboo Photography | Groom's Coat and Pants: Sosnovska | Bride's dress: Jill Stuart | Earrings: Jenny Wu Lace | Necklace: Opera Magna Photo by Impressenshi | Officiant: Once Upon A Vow | Florals: Rosewood Floral Co | Hair and Makeup: JBlends.nyc & Appease | Bridal Halo: Alyson Nicole | Wedding Dress: Cynthia Rowley | Event stylist: Soirée and Cabernet Photo: By Asa Photography | Makeup: China Photo by Carolyn Scott Photography | Dress: "Stargrove" by Claire La Faye Dragon purse by Linda Salamon of Midnight Revels and Calligraphics Studio This post features Offbeat Vendors!
-Check out their vendor listing to see how they cater to Offbeat Brides: Jonas Seaman Melissa Miksch Photograph Luxe by Lindsay Photography Twisted Aisle Weddings Joseph Gonzalez-Dufresne Starkers Corsetry Jamie Y Photography Zeita Studios Lovesick Cyberoptix Tie Lab Once Upon A Vow Tristan Crane Photography Carolyn Scott Photography Calligraphics Studio By Asa Photography Soirée & Cabernet Events Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Praise hands for the mad skills of this Washington DC photographer (and snag a discount!)
+Check out their vendor listing to see how they cater to Offbeat Brides: Jonas Seaman Melissa Miksch Photograph Luxe by Lindsay Photography Twisted Aisle Weddings Joseph Gonzalez-Dufresne Starkers Corsetry Jamie Y Photography Zeita Studios Lovesick Cyberoptix Tie Lab Once Upon A Vow Tristan Crane Photography Carolyn Scott Photography Calligraphics Studio By Asa Photography Soirée & Cabernet Events Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com.
+PREVIOUS Let's be rock stars at this killer concert venue wedding (or anti-wedding?)
 NEXT Villains in love: A happily ever after for Maleficent & the Evil Queen Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
+No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.